ChuaZhongEn/FYP-EEE-A3245-211/README.md

 1. (E1) To transform multiple faces, click on the 'Add New Seed' button.
    - Only works when the latest added seed is generated/loaded.
 2. (E2) To reset the GUI, click on the 'Reset' button.
-   - NOTE: All unsaved data will be lost.
+   - All unsaved data will be lost.
 3. The following transformation data is saved:
    - Coefficients data (Coefficient, Intensity, Scale)
    - Image data (Seed, Original Latent Vector, Transformed Latent Vector)